Exercises for Back Pain

 - Begin by lying flat on the floor with knees bent.
 The feet should both be flat on the floor.

 - The back needs to be arched and held for five seconds.

 - Relax after five seconds and flatten your back.

 This simple exercise should be repeated at least five times when first performed.
-Many people are able to do 30 repetitions daily after just a short amount of time.
+Many people can do 30 repetitions daily after just a short amount of time.

-If an injury caused the back pain, chances are the pain will get better within a few weeks.
-It is important to take it easy though and only perform light activities in order to prevent worsening the injury.
+If an injury caused back pain, chances are the pain will get better within a few weeks.
+It is important to take it easy though and only perform light activities to prevent worsening the injury.